jeakfrw/jeak-framework/README.md

 For details about the issue section of the GitLab project.
 See [CONTRIBUTING.md](./CONTRIBUTING.md)

 # Help the project
-If you want to help the project without directly contributing on GitLab, you can donate.
+If you want to help the project without directly contributing on GitHub, you can donate.
 Every donor who donated at least 5 € in the past 12 months will be granted the ``Donor`` role on our Discord.
 So make sure to include your Discord name in your donation message :).